boonyongyang/flutter_bloc_starter_kit/README.md

 A demonstration of Flutter project architecture and best practices, showcasing how I approach building scalable Flutter applications.

-## Overview

-This project demonstrates my approach to Flutter development, including architectural decisions, state management patterns, and integration of essential dependencies.
-It serves as a practical example of clean code principles and modern Flutter development practices.

 ## Key Features

 - **Clean Architecture**: 2-layer architecture focusing on separation of concerns